collabnix/kubelabs/Terraform101/terraform-eks-lab.md

 The variables are self-explanatory.
 There is the VPC name, CIDR block, and azs.
 Then there are the private and public subnets.
 Now that you have all the variables defined, it's simply a matter of plugging these variables into the VPC module.

 As with EKS, we will be using a module to help us create the VPC.
+Call this file `vpc-module.tf`

 Start by defining the vpc module: